Processing the past to reclaim your sense of agency, choice, and empowerment

 EMDR is a therapy approach that is recognized worldwide in major clinical guidelines for the treatment of trauma and is supported by a deep foundation of evidence.

-To better understand this what to expect during EMDR, it can be broken down into three main parts:
+EMDR is a phase-based approach.
+To better understand this what to expect during EMDR, its 8 phases can be broken down into three main categories:

 Resourcing:

-Before processing painful memories, you need get a sense that you have everything you need to help you do it.
+Before processing distressing or disturbing memories, it helps to first get a sense that you have everything you need to help you do it safely and effectively.
 During the initial resourcing phase, you tap into existing sources of strength and support.
-This part helps build your capacity to process upsetting experiences in a way that helps repair old wounds.
+This part helps build your innate capacity to process past experiences in a way that helps repair old wounds.

 Reprocessing:

 This is when we think of past experiences that are causing current distress.
 We use Bilateral Stimulation (BLS)—you choose between guided eye movements or tactile tapping—to activate the brain's natural healing process.
 BLS helps activate your brain’s ability to process information.
 During reprocessing, traumatic or stressful memories are gradually reprocessed.
-The intense feelings fade, helping the memory feel more like a part of the past and less like an ongoing part of your present life.
+The distress associated with the memory reduces.

 Integration:

 Throughout the process, we use supportive talk therapy to explore how things in your life are shifting in response to EMDR.
-It can be helpful to pause and make sense of these new developments, exploring how they fit into the narrative of your life and the hopes you have for yourself.
+It can be helpful to pause between processing sessions and make sense of new developments, exploring how they fit into the narrative of your life and the hopes you have for yourself.

 How does EMDR work?

 To understand how EMDR helps, you can think of your brain's natural ability to process trauma or stress like water flowing down a stream.
 When trauma happens, it is like branches and other debris begin to flow down the stream too fast, and the water can’t wash them away.
-The debris accumulates and becomes stuck—representing pieces of the trauma such as strong emotions, body sensations, or negative beliefs—blocking the stream and causing distress even after the trauma is over.
+The debris accumulates—representing pieces of the trauma such as strong emotions, body sensations, or limiting beliefs—reshaping or disrupting the flow of the stream and causing distress even after the trauma is over.

-Put simply, the goal of EMDR is to help loosen and untangle the accumulated debris so that the flow of the water can be restored and the debris can settle downstream where it belongs, no longer blocking the natural flow of the stream.
+Put simply, EMDR helps loosen and untangle the accumulated debris so that the natural flow of the water can be restored.

-AIP stands for Adaptive Information Processing.
-The AIP model tells us that your brain is naturally wired to heal from trauma and process difficult things; it's always trying to move toward wellness.
-Trauma is a blockage stopping this system from working as it should.
+• AIP stands for Adaptive Information Processing.
+The AIP model tells us that your brain is naturally wired to heal from trauma and process difficult things.
+When trauma happens, and we adapt to keep ourselves as safe as possible, these adaptations can reshape the way we process our experiences.

-In the stream metaphor, this system is the moving water.
-Trauma is the debris that has blocked the stream.
-The goal of EMDR is to clear the debris so the flow of the water can do its job and wash the stuck material downstream, storing the memory as past history.
+In the stream metaphor, the AIP system is the moving water.
+Trauma is the debris that has blocked or reshaped the stream.
+The goal of EMDR is to move the debris so the flow of the water can do its job and wash the material downstream, storing the information as a memory.

-In our metaphor, BLS is the steady, gentle action that helps break up the debris.
-BLS creates the necessary movement to loosen and break up the debris that is creating the blockage.
-When this happens, the emotional intensity of the experience begins to subside because the blockage becomes smaller and easier for the flowing water to continue to break down and move on its own.
+In the stream metaphor, BLS is the steady, gentle action that helps break up the debris.
+When this happens, the emotional intensity of the experience can begin to subside.

 EMDR is considered an evidence-based treatment for treating symptoms of traumatic stress and more.
 The EMDR Institute has compiled the treatment guidelines and research base here on their website.